Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Introduction

 \begin{conjecture}[Plummer and Toft~\cite{bib-plummer87+}] Every $3$-connected plane graph with maximum face size $\Delta^\star$ has a cyclic coloring with at most $\Delta^\star+2$ colors. \end{conjecture}

 This conjecture is the main subject of this paper.
-We would like to remark that Conjecture~\ref{conj} fails if the assumption on $3$-connectivity is replaced with the weaker assumption that the minimum degree is at least $3$~\cite{bib-plummer87+}.
-It should also be noted that the upper bound stated in Conjecture~\ref{conj} is not tight for large $\Delta^*$: Borodin and Woodall~\cite{bib-borodin02+} showed that every $3$-connected plane graph with maximum face size $\Delta^\star\ge 122$ has a cyclic coloring with at most $\Delta^\star+1$ colors, and this bound was lowered to $\Delta^*\geq60$ by Enomoto, Hor{\v n}{\'a}k and Jendrol'~\cite{bib-enomoto01+}.
+We remark that Conjecture~\ref{conj} fails if the assumption on $3$-connectivity is replaced with the weaker assumption that the minimum degree is at least $3$~\cite{bib-plummer87+}.
+It is tight in the case $\Delta^\star=4$, as the triangular prism graph (the Cartesian product of $K_3$ and $K_2$) is $3$-connected, has maximum face size $4$ and cannot be cyclically coloured with fewer then $6$ colours.
+However, we do not know of any tight example with maximum face size greater than four.
+In fact, the upper bound stated in Conjecture~\ref{conj} is known to not be tight for $\Delta^\star$ sufficiently large: Borodin and Woodall~\cite{bib-borodin02+} showed that every $3$-connected plane graph with maximum face size $\Delta^\star\ge 122$ has a cyclic coloring with at most $\Delta^\star+1$ colors, and this constraint on $\Delta^\star$ was lowered to $\Delta^\star\geq60$ by Enomoto, Hor{\v n}{\'a}k and Jendrol'~\cite{bib-enomoto01+}.

 Conjecture~\ref{conj} has been proven for all but finitely many values of $\Delta^\star$.
 The cases $\Delta^\star=3$ and $\Delta^\star=4$ follow from Four Color Theorem and Borodin's Six Color Theorem, respectively.
 The conjecture was proven for $\Delta^\star\ge 61$ in~\cite{bib-borodin02+}, for $\Delta^\star\ge 40$ in~\cite{bib-hornak00+}, for $\Delta^\star\ge 24$ in~\cite{bib-hornak99+} and finally for $\Delta^\star\ge 18$ in~\cite{bib-hornak10+}.
 Our main result is a proof of the cases $\Delta^\star = 16$ and $\Delta^\star = 17$ of Conjecture~\ref{conj}: